frezaeix/OpenPCDet/README.md

 * Visualization example: before vs after

 2- 3D SparseConv step: VoxelBackBone8x: takes voxel_features and voxel_coords from step 1.
 It applies series of sparse conv and returns encoded_spconv_tensor:
 * Visualize each step.
-What does exaxtly spareconv do?
+* What does exactly spareconv do?
 [This link](https://rancheng.github.io/Sparse-Convolution-Explained/) might be helpful.
 ```
    # for detection head
         # [200, 176, 5] -> [200, 176, 2]